salihmarangoz/capsicum_superellipsoid_detector/README.md

   - Beta value for the prior which enforces **a**, **b**, **c** values which defines scaling of superellipsoid to be close to each other.
 Higher values increases the regularization.

+- **`p_missing_surfaces_num_samples`: 300**

+  - Number of points for sampling with projected fibonacci sphere method for missing surface points prediction.

+- **`p_missing_surfaces_threshold`: 0.015**

+  - Points sampled with projected fibonacci sphere method are compared to the input data points.
+If the distance is higher than the threshold sampled point is marked as a missing surface point.

 - **`p_min_cluster_size`: 100**

   - Discards clusters smaller than **p_min_cluster_size**.